jlburky/linux-config/README.md

   terminal emulator.
 * `stow/nvim/.config/nvim/` - stand-alone configurations (independent of Vim)
   for Nvim.
+* `stow/nvim/.local/nvim/` - stores Nvim plugins and data not under version control.
 * `stow/vimfiles/.vimrc` - Vim initialization file configured to use runtime Vim.
 * `configurations/keybindings.dconf` - the custom keybindings used in the
   Cinnamon desktop environment.
 * `configurations/qtile-default-config.py` - default Qtile configuration
-  primarily provided for reference.
+  primarily stored for reference.
-* `configurations/qtile-venv.desktop` - system Qtile desktop entry to enter Qtile locally from a workstation versus a remote desktop session. primarily provided for reference.
+* `configurations/qtile-venv.desktop` - system Qtile desktop entry to enter Qtile locally from a workstation versus a remote desktop session.
 * `configurations/Xdefaults.template` - used to create the `.Xdefaults` under
   `stow/rxvt` setting the path to the location of `urxvt-vim-scrollback`.
 * `configurations/xession.cinnamon` - configuration for Cinnamon to start using